Ingrid Rubio

-Ingrid Rubio Ruiz (born 2 August 1975 in Barcelona, Spain) is a Spanish actress.
+Ingrid Rubio Ruiz (born 2 August 1975) is a Spanish actress.
 She won the Special Mention Award at the 1996 San Sebastián International Film Festival for her performance in the film Taxi.

-Career
+Life and career

+Ingrid Rubio was born in Barcelona on 2 August 1975.
+She made her television debut in Catalan soap opera Secrets de família.
 She has appeared in over 20 films since 1995 and was named in 1998 as one of European films 'Shooting Stars' by European Film.